 - 3.73 percent for undergraduate students who take out Direct Unsubsidized or Direct Subsidized Loans.

 - 5.28 percent for graduate and professional-degree students who take out Direct Unsubsidized Loans.

 What does the repayment process look like?

 Federal student loan borrowers — whether they have subsidized or unsubsidized loans — don’t have to make payments while they’re in school, though unsubsidized loans will accrue interest.
-Upon graduation, borrowers enter a six-month “grace period.”
+Upon graduating, dropping below half-time enrollment or leaving school, borrowers enter a six-month “grace period.”
 Interest continues accruing on unsubsidized loans but not on subsidized loans.

 Once the six-month period ends, repayment officially begins.
 No matter which type of loan you have, interest will be included in your monthly student loan payment.